hlb/sass-doc-zh/SASS_REFERENCE_ZH_TW.md

 ## Function Directives {#function_directives}

-It is possible to define your own functions in sass and use them in any value or script context.
-For example:
+It is possible to define your own functions in sass and use them in any value or script context. 例如：

     $grid-width: 40px;
     $gutter-width: 10px;